 - Fees associated with obtaining passports (if you do not have one)

-DV applicants must pay all application fees and costs, including those for medical examinations, for themselves and qualifying family members.
-Visa applicants under the DV program also must prove that they will be able to support themselves in the United States.
-Immigration under the DV program does not entitle the immigrant or family members to any financial or settlement assistance in the United States.
+DV applicants must pay all application fees and cover all relevant costs for themselves and their qualified family members.
+They must also prove they can financially support themselves in the United States.
+Immigration under the DV program does not entitle the immigrant or family members to financial or settlement assistance in the United States.

 No. The DV Program is your opportunity to apply for a visa to immigrate to the United States.
 The U.S. government will not provide any services to you if you receive a visa through the DV program.
 If you are selected to apply for a DV, you must demonstrate during your interview that you will not become a public charge in the United States.
 This evidence may be in the form of a combination of your personal assets, an Affidavit of Support (Form I-134) submitted by a relative or friend residing in the United States, an offer of employment from an employer in the United States, or other evidence.

-If you enter at a cyber café, you must make sure that you control your account.
-NEVER let someone else, particularly cyber café operators, have access to your DV account.
-If someone is added to your entry without your knowledge or consent, please contact DVKinshasa@state.gov.
+If you submit an entry at a cybercafé, you must make sure that you control your account.
+NEVER let someone else, particularly cybercafé operators, have access to your DV account.
+If someone adds a dependent to your entry without your knowledge or consent or forces you to participate in a sham marriage so you can access your account or your interview date, email DVKinshasa@state.gov .

 Well over 150 countries are eligible for the DV Program this year.